buchgr/bazel-remote/README.md

 # The form to store CAS blobs in ("zstd" or "uncompressed"):
 #storage_mode: zstd

-host: localhost
-# The port to use for HTTP/HTTPS:
+# The server listener address for HTTP/HTTPS.
+For TCP listeners,
-#port: 8080
+# use [host]:port, where host is optional (default 0.0.0.0) and can
+# be either a hostname or IP address.
+For Unix domain socket listeners,
+# use unix:///path/to/socket.sock, where /path/to/socket.sock can be
+# either an absolute or relative path to a socket path.
+http_address: localhost:8080
-# The port to use for gRPC:
+# The server listener address for gRPC:
-#grpc_port: 9092
+#grpc_address: localhost:9092

 # If profile_port is specified, then serve /debug/pprof/* URLs here:
 #profile_host: 127.0.0.1